sagemathinc/cocalc/notes/july2013-push.md

 - [x] (0:30?)
 (0:05) `GET https://localhost/jquery/jquery-2.0.1.min.map 404 (Not Found)` in log on startup; upgrade to jQuery 2.0.3
 - [x] (1:00?)
 (0:06) make interact functions callable
 - [x] (1:00?)
 (0:42) interact bugs with `input_grid` first time, etc.

-- [ ] (1:00?) move markdown2 (etc.) libraries to be in .sagemathcloud instead, so that "import md2" works with any sage.
+- [x] (1:00?)
+(0:13) move markdown2 (etc.) libraries to be in .sagemathcloud instead, so that "%md" mode works with any sage install, not just system-wide one.

+- [ ] (1:00?) first sync still confusing -- deletes stuff on first save (?); throw in a first save?

 - [ ] (1:00?) strip "sage:" prompts from input blocks like in sagenb.org and command line.
 - [ ] (0:30?) creating a new cell should always scroll that cell into view, but often doesn't.